-There are many awesome reasons to live in Singapore.
+There are many awesome reasons to live in this city-state.
 After all, it is one of the safest places to live in the world, it has a modern and efficient infrastructure and it has seriously amazing Michelin-star hawker food.

 But it is also terribly expensive—for five years in a row, the country has been listed as the world’s most expensive city in the Worldwide Cost of Living survey conducted by The Economist Intelligence Unit.

 If you and your family have recently moved to this lovely island city but are struggling to find places to take your children that don’t involve busting your budget, fret no longer!
 We have here a list of six fun things you can do with the kids that won’t cost you a cent.

 Fire Station Saturdays